laryn/flag_notify/README.txt

 comment|Replies to your comments

 These defaults affect only new users, so if you install this module on a established site you have to give users the default options you require.

+Required modules:
+Flags
+-> an easy-to-be-imported export of flags will be provided

+Suggested modules
+queue_mail
+-> to put emails on a queue instead of firing them all in one -> add the flag_notify send emails function in the queue configuration page

+Views+view bulk operation
+-> to provide users with nice view of the group/content/comment they flagged to receive notification and remove them -> an easy-to-be imported export view will be provided

+Field Permissions
+-> to make private the user default notification option field